CloudLabs-MOC/AI-102-AIEngineer/Instructions/13-bot-framework.md

 ## Task 2: Open the cloned repository for this course

+In this task, you will learn how to open the cloned repository for this course.

 1. In the Lab-VM, double click on the **Visual Studio Code**.

 1. Select the **Explorer**, select **Open Folder** in Visual Studio Code.
 Open **C:\AllFiles\AI-102-AIEngineer-stage (1)** then click on **Select Folder (2)**